nicnash/screencasts/NicsIntro/code/nnsnapshot06/README.md

 * Dom Manipulation tools
 * Math tools
 * Scaling tools
 * Declarative.
 [Declarative](https://medium.freecodecamp.com/imperative-vs-declarative-programming-283e96bf8aea#.xk2iz8aa3) is programming that says 'what' you do.
-While [imperative](http://stackoverflow.com/questions/10925689/functional-programming-vs-declarative-programming-vs-imperative-programming) is 'how'
+While [imperative](http://stackoverflow.com/questions/10925689/functional-programming-vs-declarative-programming-vs-imperative-programming) is 'how'.
+This is why it looks different than many languages, its doing alot in little code.
 * Less convenient sometimes, but mroe flexible and powerful.
 Lower Level
 * Built with web standards in mind.
 It uses HTML, CSS, SVG
 * Smallish (58kb)